 He now looks set to become the main contractor on shelf exploration for both Gazprom and Novatek.

-He portfolio of Russian Arctic vessel could ultimately also include the Kamennomysskoye-More platform that currently is under construction at the Zvezdochka yard in Severodvinsk, Arkhangelsk region.
+The portfolio of Russian Arctic company could ultimately also include the Kamennomysskoye-More platform that currently is under construction at the Zvezdochka yard in Severodvinsk, Arkhangelsk region.
 The platform will be stationed in the Gulf of Ob and be production unit at the natural gas field with the same name.